An eye-opening view into a person's most vulnerable moments in a new way

 Oversetter

-Born in 1990, Baek Sehee studied creative writing in university before working for five years at a publishing house.
+Baek Sehee studied creative writing in university before working for five years at a publishing house.
 For ten years, she received psychiatric treatment for dysthymia (persistent mild depression), which became the subject of her essays, and then I Want to Die, but I Want to Eat Tteokbokki, books one and two.
-Her favorite food is tteokbokki, and she lives with her rescue dog Jaram.
+Her favorite food was tteokbokki, and she lived with her rescue dog Jaram.